Valerie Loureda Flaunts Sculpted Booty & Tight Abs In Bright Bikini

 "I am gonna say it you are the personification of beauty and brawn.
 With a woman like you in the sport you will change the way people perceive MMA.
 Keep changing the game," one admirer commented.

-“The sexiest in the world,” a second fan wrote, adding several emoji that included a reed heart.
+"The sexiest in the world," a second person wrote, adding several emoji that included a red heart.

 "You are the sexiest woman I have ever seen," a third Instagram user chimed in.